FabianPerl/Weekly-Project-Timer/README.md

 ## Description
 This tool uses a built-in digital timer to calculate the time spent on a project in a specified time period.
 It uses the Browser's _LocalStorage_ to save every Entry, __nothing goes to a Backend!__
-Your data remains your data! :metal
+Your data remains your data! :metal:

 ## Images
 ### Timer